darthgera123/POIS_deepcrypt/README.md

 - This protocol uses dgk comparison protocol to compute encrypted comparison bit for the comparison of two unencrypted numbers generated in the protocol.
 Each party has one unencrypted number.
 - Refer to the contents of this file to check which requests are used to get the output.
 - Refer to the presentation slides for details of the protocol.

+### Dot Product Protocol
+- The client (port 5000) has vector X and the server (port 8000) has the private keys for paillier and vector Y.
+- The set_dot_product initialises and sends the encrypted vector Y to the client.
+- The client then computes this encrypted dot product and sends to server.
+- The server since it has the private key decrypts it.
+- Please refer the slides for additional theory and a diagram of the exchheanges and other details.

 ### Argmax Building block
 - run "app.py <port number>" twice to represent a server runnning on a port and a client on the other.